School of Social Science and Humanities

 5. Member of recruitment Cell at Central University of Jharkhand, Ranchi, India from 13th February 2018.

-6. Member of “Board of Studies (BOS)” Centre for International Relations, School of Humanities and Social Sciences, Central University of Jharkhand, Ranchi, India.
+6. Member of “Board of Studies (BOS)” Department for International Relations,and Department of Economics School of Humanities and Social Sciences, Central University of Jharkhand, Ranchi, India.

 7. Acting Head/Coordinator of Department of International Relations, Central University of Jharkhand, Ranchi, India.

-8. Member of various Research Advisory Committee (RAC) at Central University of Jharkhand, Ranchi, India.
+8. Member Research Advisory Committee (RAC) of Department of International Relations, Department of Economics and Department of Political Science and Public administration at Central University of Jharkhand, Ranchi, India.

 Research Supervision